The Last Shadow Puppets: 2007: Formation

-The Age of the Understatement (2007−2008)
+2007–2008: The Age of the Understatement

-On 20 February 2008, Miles Kane and Alex Turner revealed they would be known as the Last Shadow Puppets and that their album would be titled The Age of the Understatement and would be released on 21 April 2008.
-At first, the band chose the name Shadow Puppets because they thought it sounded like a 60's girl groups band name, which they were listening to a lot at the time, someone had alredy registered the name so they ended up adding The Last to it.
+The initial recording of the songs that would eventually form their debut album took place in France in late August 2007 with additional material added between August and December that year.
+In December, Owen Pallett was appointed to arrange the strings, brass and percussion for the album with the 22-piece London Metropolitan Orchestra.
+During the recording of the album Turner and Kane hired a documentary film-making team, Luke Seomore and Joseph Bull, to capture the story of the project.
+On 20 February 2008, Miles Kane and Alex Turner revealed they would be known as the Last Shadow Puppets and that their album, titled The Age of the Understatement, would be released on 21 April 2008.
+At first, the band chose the name Shadow Puppets because they thought it sounded like a 60's girl groups band name, which they were listening to a lot at the time, yet added The Last to it as the name was already registered.
+They also considered Turner and Kane but quickly discarded it because it sounded "like a bad cop film".
 The band played their first ever show in Brooklyn, New York, at Sound Fix Records on 4 March 2008, playing a second gig at the Lower East Side's Cake Shop the following night.
 Their first show in the United Kingdom was a short two song set on 5 April at the Lock Tavern in Camden, London.
 They played "Meeting Place" and "Standing Next to Me" in support of Remi Nicole, who organised the party both to celebrate her birthday and to raise money for MS sufferers.